Rage997/Numerical_methods/README.md

 # Numerical methods

-My solution to a course about various Numerical Methods in different fields I took in 2020:
+My solutions to a course about various Numerical Methods in different fields I took in 2020:

 1. Optimization methods
 1. Numerical differentation